 From a broader perspective on this subject, more fundamental research is required into the neural basis of VP and VF and the relation to consciousness.
 The association between visual awareness and eye movements is subject of debate and it has been shown that the eyes react to moving objects even when the object is presented below the threshold of awareness [44].
 The need for further research into the neural basis of VP and VF and the relation to consciousness also stresses the need for a gold standard measure for determining the level of consciousness.
-Until now, clinical
+Until now, clinical evaluation is considered as the gold standard for assessing patients with DoC [45].
+However, this approach leads to high misdiagnosis rates because of limitations on patient, examiner and environmental level [45].
+The use of imaging and electrophysiological techniques has been extensively investigated and their use is recommended, especially when command following is not observed clinically [28].
+However, there are challenges regarding availability (i.e. these techniques are not routinely available) and uncertainty about the clinical and prognostic significance of the use of these techniques which can raise ethical dilemmas [46].

 The provisional operational definitions for VP and VF resulting from this Delphi study largely correspond to the representation of these responses in the CRS-R administration and scoring guideline [47].
 In each CRS-R subscale, the name of the response, assessment methods and scoring criteria are mentioned.
 These items are also incorporated in our operational definitions and like the CRS-R, our operational definition contain clear criteria for establishing the presence of VP and/or VF.
 However, the operational definitions proposed in this study provide a more comprehensive representation of: (1) what the response entails, and (2) what exactly a patient is capable of when demonstrating pursuit of a visual stimulus and/or sustained visual fixation.
-Concerning the assessment, a more extensive approach is recommmended, in which accurate assessment of individually observed behavior is added to standardized methods such as the CRS-R. In a recently published review on behavioral assesment in DoC patients, standardized and individual appraoces have been discussed and a combination of these two approaches was recommended [48].
+Concerning the assessment, a more extensive approach is recommmended, in which accurate assessment of individually observed behavior is added to standardized methods such as the CRS-R. In a recently published review on behavioral assessment in DoC patients, standardized and individual appraoces have been discussed and a combination of these two approaches was recommended [48].